 Can Ready-Mix Lime Putty be used as a Mortar?

 Yes, our Ready-Mix Lime Putty can be used for tuckpointing lines, and also to repair holes in brick mortar in existing heritage brickwork.
 You do not have to add any ingredients apart from say coloured oxide when used as a mortar "filler" between the joints, as the Lime Putty by itself is sufficiently suitable to do this purpose.

-However you can add a little bit of sand (maybe cement - however as mentioned elsewhere cement being impermiable prevents buildings breathing and may end up in cracks through brick and stone instead of just through the joints as cement is harder or as hard as the material it bonds together) than if you choose when used as mortar if structural integrity is more critical for very worn or very deep joints or cracks below 10mm deep but not usually for surface application as Tuckpointed Joints using Lime Putty are usually less than 10mm deep.
+However you can add more sand when used as mortar if structural integrity is more critical.
+This is for very worn or very deep joints or cracks below 10mm deep but not usually for surface application as Tuckpointed Joints using Ready Mix Lime Putty are usually less than 10mm deep.